kalyani-nikhade/Madhav-Ecommerce-Sales-Dashboard/README.md

 # Madhav-Ecommerce-Sales-Dashboard
+The Madhav Ecommerce Sales Dashboard is designed to provide a clear and interactive summary of ecommerce sales analytics, allowing business stakeholders to monitor key performance indicators, track trends, and identify top contributors to growth in a visually engaging manner.
+The dashboard presents sales figures, customer spending, profit distributions, and regional performance, enabling actionable business decisions based on real-time data.

 Here are detailed insights from the Madhav Ecommerce Sales Dashboard in pointers:

 Kerala is the top-performing state by revenue: Kerala leads all states in total sales amount, clearly outperforming other regions like Rajasthan, Himachal Pradesh, and Gujarat.
 This suggests a strong market presence and high customer engagement in Kerala compared to other states.